hvignolo87/superside-challenge/README.md

 #### Levenshtein distance

 The most interesting part was that almost all columns seem to contain some categories, but these contain spelling errors in different positions.
-To fix this issue in a cleaner way, I've used the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+To fix this issue more cleanly, I've used the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

 As dbt doesn't provide an out-of-the-box package or method for this, I've installed the [fuzzystrmatch](https://www.postgresql.org/docs/14/fuzzystrmatch.html#id-1.11.7.24.7) extension in the `warehouse`.